basimkhajwal/LSD/README.md

 - [x] Create a level finished menu
 - [x] Add particle effects when platform is destroyed
 - [x] Add camera shake effect when platform is destroyed

-#### TODO:
-- [ ] Comment out code
-- [ ] Add a sound manager
+- [x] Add a sound manager
-- [ ] Implement background music and sounds for player death, jump etc.
+- [x] Implement background music and sounds for player death, jump etc.
-- [ ] Add JSON read/write for a persistent Settings value
-- [ ] Add ability to progress from level to level
-- [ ] Create a loader to load levels from the previous version of LSD